psrenergy/PSRClassesInterface.jl/docs/src/psrdatabasesqlite/time_series.md

 # Time Series

-It is possible to store time series data in the database.
-For that, there is a specific table format that must be followed.
+It is possible to store time series data in your database.
+Time series in `PSRDatabaseSQLite` are very flexible.
+You can have missing values, and you can have sparse data.

+There is a specific table format that must be followed.
 Consider the following example:

 ```sql
 CREATE TABLE Resource (